IHE/ITI.NPFS/input/pagecontent/ITI-89.md

 Actors involved in this transaction should be aware that even if the Resources exchanged do not contain PHI or other private information, updating those Resources could compromise patient care or have other legal ramifications.
-For general security considerations, see ITI TF-2x:
+For general security considerations, see [ITI TF-2: Appendix Z.8](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-security-considerations) (currently in the Appendix Z on HL7 FHIR Trial
-Appendix Z.8 (currently in the Appendix Z on HL7 FHIR Trial Implementation Supplement).
+Implementation Supplement).

 #### 3.89.5.1 Security Audit Considerations